acutario/frankt/README.md

 Frankt is a small package that allows you to run client side actions from your [Phoenix Framework][1] project.

+## ⚠ Frankt is now deprecated ⚠

+Frankt has worked great for us and solved a lot of problems, but it is not maintaned anymore and we don't recommend using it in production.

+Since we initially created Frankt, we have discovered better approaches to provide the same functionality.
+- [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) fulfills the same role that Frankt did, and also works with websockets.
+But it is maintained and developed by the Phoenix creators and the entire Elixir community.
+- [Intercooler.js](https://github.com/bigskysoftware/intercooler-js) and [Unpoly](https://github.com/unpoly/unpoly) are minimal and stable libraries that can provide dynamism in the client while still using our beloved controllers.
+Those libraries can be used with any framework and language, so they have really strong communities behind them.

 ## How does it work?
 Contrary to other solutions Frankt only provides a thin layer over Phoenix channels.
 If you already know how Phoenix channels work, there are no new concpets to learn. **You can use your existing code**, you have access to your templates, business logic and any other resource of your application.